Randomized Black-Box PIT for Small Depth +-Regular Non-commutative Circuits: Black-Box Randomized PIT for Small Depth +-Regular Circuits

 \item {\bf Automaton size for Step 3:} The size of the substitution automaton that transforms $\hat{f}_2$ into a commutative polynomial, specifically into an $s^{(d^+-1)}$-ordered power-sum polynomial, is $s^{(d^+-1)}$.
 This automaton is quite similar to that used in the depth-5 case (see Figure \ref{fig2}).

 \item {\bf Automaton size for coefficients modification step:} The size of the substitution automaton that filters out one spurious monomial from the polynomial $F_1$ (obtained by Step 1) is at most $14s$.
 This is due to the prime number $p$ required for this step being bounded by $\leq 4.4 s$ (see Lemma \ref{prime-lemma}).
-Additionally, we need to 3 states to process the $\xi$-patterns (see Definition \ref{e-pattern}).
+Additionally, we need 3 states to process the $\xi$-patterns (ordered power-sum monomial, see Definition \ref{e-pattern}).
 This automaton construction is similar to the automaton illustrated in Figure \ref{xi-pattern consumption} in the depth-5 case.
+We refer to each ordered power-sum monomial as a \( \xi \)-pattern, where \( \xi \) denotes the set of variables used in the definition of an ordered power-sum polynomial (see Definition \ref{powersum-def}).

 The size of the substitution automaton that modifies the coefficients of the polynomial $\hat{f}_1 + F_1$ (also obtained by Step 1) is bounded by $4.4s^{(d^+-1)}+3$.
 This is analogous to Figure \ref{RemainderNFA} in the depth-5 case.
-Each $\xi$-pattern (see Definition \ref{e-pattern}) of $\hat{f}_1$ contains $s^{(d^+-2)}$ variables, and the prime number $p$ required for this step is bounded by $4.4\log D$, where $D$ is the degree of the $f$ and bounded by $2^s$.
+Each $\xi$-pattern (see Definition \ref{e-pattern}) of $\hat{f}_1$ contains $s^{(d^+-2)}$ variables, and the prime number $p$ required for this step is bounded by $4.4\log D$, where $D$ is the degree of $f$ and bounded by $2^s$.
 Therefore, with one starting state and two additional accepting states, the automaton size becomes $4.4s^{(d^+-1)}+3$.

-Consequently, the maximum size of the automaton for this step is $ s^{(d^+-1)}+3$.
+Consequently, the maximum size of the automaton for this step is $4.4 s^{(d^+-1)}+3$.

 \item {\bf Automaton size for Step 1:} Let for $n\geq 5$.
 Note that $M_{n}$ represents the sum of all odd numbers up to $n$, excluding 3.
 Assuming $d\geq 5$, the automaton for this step has a size of $O\left(18^{(d^+-3)}\cdot s^{M_{d-2}}\right)$.
 This matches the automaton size of Step 1 in the depth-5 case (where $d^+=3$), which is $s$.